-The Legislative Committee meets during the annual conference to review all resolutions approved by the six official IAC steering committees to ensure clarity and compliance with IAC’s bylaws and adopted policies.
+The Legislative Committee meets during the annual conference to review all resolutions approved by the four official IAC steering committees to ensure clarity and compliance with IAC’s bylaws and adopted policies.
 After certifying that approved resolutions comply with IAC’s bylaws and adopted policies, the Legislative Committee will present the resolutions to the IAC membership for a final vote.
 Only resolutions approved by the membership may become part of IAC’s priority legislation.

 After the annual conference, the committee will recommend a number of resolutions to the IAC Executive Director for inclusion in the IAC Legislative Package which will be provided to each IAC member prior to the start of the legislative session.
-According to the IAC Bylaws, the Legislative Committee can recommend no more than 10 resolutions to be included in the IAC Legislative Package.
+According to the IAC Bylaws, the Legislative Committee can recommend no more than five resolutions to be included in the IAC Legislative Package.